da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods.md

 ### Setting up a node topology

 Please note: iRODS can be setup to use a "federation" of iRODS Servers forming a mostly independent "zones" as well as the concept of having one Zone with several resource servers.
 Please refer to the iRODS Documentation about this.
-For working with DNSCore in Federations plese read [here](administration_federated.md)
+For working with DNSCore in Federations plese read [here](administration_federated.md) DNS encourages usage of federation.

 Each Zone needs at least one database (so called ICAT Server).
 The use of Postgres is encouraged here.